masai-school/full-stack-dev/course/week_6/day_1/w6_day_1_coding1.md

 **NOTE5:** You ***MUST*** use `let` and `const`, avoid using var.
 Use arrow functions where possible.

-You overall goal here will be to create a `Actor` class and `Movie` class which derives properties and functions from the movies class.
+You overall goal here will be to create a `Movie` class and `Actor` class which derives properties and functions from the `Movie` class.

 ### FSD.W6.1.1_1